HementSharma/Frogger-game/README.md

 Movement and Controls
 -------------------------------
-Use enter key to select Player character at start of the game and use main up/right/left/down arrow keys on their keyboard to control character movements.
+Use enter key to select Player character at start of the game and use main up/right/left/down arrow keys on to control character movements.

 Installation
 -------------------------------